kimryan0416/EasierVRAssets/EVRA_Pointer/README.md

 The following details are mentioned here:
 1. What the Package Comes With
     * Dependencies
+2. Script API
+    * EVRA_Pointer.cs
+        * Public Variables
+        * Serialized Variables in Inspector
+        * Public Methods
-2. Mechanics
+3. Mechanics
     * Usage with OVRPlayerController
     * Layers and Physics !IMPORTANT
-    * Variables in Inspector
-        * EVRA_Pointer
     * Setting up a pointer with EVRA_Hand
     * Setting up a pointer with EVRA_Grabber
     * Setting up a pointer with EVRA_Locomotion
-3. Event Logic
+4. Event Logic
-6. ChangeLog
+5. ChangeLog

 ---